drobin04/Dashboardify/to-do.md

 	- Moved 'Database file found!!' under the 'Delete Database' heading, renamed to 'Create/Delete Database'.
 	- CSS Styles added to page to address some wonky display issues
 	- savecss.php adjusted to automate the redirection back to setup.php instead of requiring a link to be clicked.
+* 12/17/23 - Add 'Global' or 'Default' flag to widget table

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged